Frequently Asked Questions

 When you check-in, you will be asked to confirm your major choice, since that will determine the group in which you will be advised.
 You need only alert us at check-in that you wish to change your major, and we will place you in an appropriate group.

 After reserving a space for my guests in an orientation program, the number who will be able to join me has changed; the reservation system is now closed, so I cannot make an online change.
 What should I do?

 If you will have fewer guests than expected join you at orientation, you can inform us at check-in.
-We can arrange to credit your card (minus a small administrative fee) for guests who cannot attend.
+We can arrange to credit for family members who cannot attend.

-Since all orientation programs are held during the workweek, all campus offices will be open 7:30 a.m.-4 p.m.
+Since all orientation programs are held during the workweek, all campus offices will be open 7:30 a.m.-5 p.m.
 (Radford University’s summer schedule).
-To make it convenient for you and your guests, each Quest and Quest Express program concludes with an “Information Fair,” in which all key offices will be available in a central location to address your questions and concerns.

 I will be enrolled in summer classes at another institution.
 May I come to one of the June or July Transfer Quest sessions?

 If you can attend a Transfer Quest session in June or July without missing too much class (and can make arrangements with your instructors to make up missed assignments), we strongly recommend that you attend a summer Transfer Quest session.
 Since the course(s) in which you are enrolled may not appear on transcripts accessible by Radford University academic advisors, as you work with your advisors during Transfer Quest make sure to give them as much information as possible about the courses you are taking so that you are not inadvertently enrolled in fall classes for which you are likely to receive credit at another institution.